anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 As such, all of the YANG-modeled data is protected from modification.
 The use of YANG to define data structures, via the "yang-data" statement, is relatively new and distinct from the traditional use of YANG to define an API accessed by network management protocols such as NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
-For this reason, these guidelines do not follow the template described by Section 3.7 of {{RFC8407}}].
+For this reason, these guidelines do not follow the template described by Section 3.7 of {{RFC8407}}.

 # Acknowledgments

-We would like to thank the various reviewers, in particular Brian E. Carpenter, Michael Richardson, Giorgio Romanenghi, Oskar Camenzind, for their input and discussion on use cases and call flows.
+We would like to thank the various reviewers, in particular Brian E. Carpenter and Oskar Camenzind, for their input and discussion on use cases and call flows.

 --- back

 # History of Changes [RFC Editor: please delete] {#app_history}

+From IETF draft 00 -> IETF draft 01:

+* Housekeeping: Removed already addressed open issues.

-From IETF draft-ietf-anima-brski-async-enroll-03 -> IETF anima-brski-prm-internal-00:
+From IETF draft-ietf-anima-brski-async-enroll-03 -> IETF anima-brski-prm-00:

 * Moved UC2 related parts defining the pledge in responder mode from draft-ietf-anima-brski-async-enroll-03 to this document